 During this time of “stay home and stay safe”, many people are working from home or have lost their jobs altogether.
 So, that means it’s important to budget accordingly.
 On the other hand, with all this extra time you now have, you can use your energy to get really creative, both economically and with the purpose of making you and your family’s life easier in your intimate surroundings.

 There are many ways that color, light, living plants, and furniture arrangements affect our moods and productivity.
-The following are some of my thoughts about these special tactics that help us through our days while we all stay home and stay safe.
+The following are some of my thoughts about these tips that help while we all stay home and stay safe.

 Bring the Outside In